marcianitoong/finalproject/README.md

 _There's something suspicious about the murder of Jones Gambit._

 ## Premise
-You're a young detective investigating the murder of local celebrity Jones Gambit.
-The detective has to wander through 3D and 2D levels, interacting with people and objects to find clues.
+You're a young detective investigating the murder of local celebrity Jones Gambit in Alley City.
+You wander through 3D and 2D levels, interacting with people and objects to find clues.

 ## Features
+- Story-telling
+- Interactive
+- Mysterious and dark setting
+- Clues that reveal the mystery of Jones Gambit's murder
-- The player has to interact with NPCs to find clues
+- NPCs that appear to be hiding something
-- The player can interact with clues to advance in the game and gain more information on Jones Gambit
-- The game features 3D and 2D levels.

 ## Gameplay Outline
 The gameplay largely relies on the story.
-The player has to interact with NPCs and listen to what they have to say to unlock 2D levels that contain clues.
-The clues are necessary to access the last level of this game.
-The clues also provide background on Jones Gambit and his murder.
-The player learns a lot of the story from interacting with NPCs and clues.
+As you explore Alley City, you will find out more about Jones Gambit from the people that live there.
+The people of Alley City know a lot about everyone there, but will they be willing to share information with you?
+They could lead you to clues, or refuse to talk to you at all.

 ## Technical

 ### Genres
-- 2D Puzzle Platformer
+- 2D Platformer
 - 3D Adventure Game

 ### Audience and Venue
-Our audience will be players of any age that are interested in story-centered games.
-Our game will be available on PC, Mac, and Linux.
+Our audience will be players above the age of 10 that are interested in story-centered games.
+We are aiming for an ESRB rating of E10+.
+Our game will be available on PC, Mac, and Linux, as it is web-based.

 ## Tilt